 Under current approvals, mining activities at the Colliery are expected to continue until late 2026, with progressive rehabilitation undertaken during the active mining phase.
-Following cessation of production, priority will be given to the completion of rehabilitation along the southern boundary of the site.
+Following cessation of production, priority will be given to the completion of rehabilitation along the southern boundary of the site and the U Cut Tailings Storage Facility.
 The timing of key activities associated with the rehabilitation schedule are provided in the Rehabilitation Management Plan.